Skip to main content

 • Customer Collaboration: Continuous stakeholder engagement met evolving business needs.

-Many agile framework types, such as SAFe (Scaled Agile Framework) and Disciplined Agile, have roots in the Spiral Model’s principles.
+Many agile framework types, such as SAFe (Scaled Agile Framework) and Disciplined Agile, have roots in the principles of the Spiral Model.

 4) Lean Software Development

-Lean Software Development guided efficiency-driven projects long before agile software development became a buzzword.
+Lean Software Development guided efficiency-driven projects long before the term “agile software development” became a buzzword.
 Inspired by Lean Manufacturing, this approach emphasized waste reduction, continuous delivery, and customer value.

 Lean’s Contribution to Agile:

-• Eliminate Waste: Prioritize only value-driven tasks, optimizing time and resources.
+• Eliminate Waste: Prioritize only value-driven tasks to optimize time and resources.

-• Enabling Teams: Encourage collaborative decision-making, now a hallmark of all types of agile methods.
+• Enabling Teams: Encourage collaborative decision-making, a hallmark of all agile methods.

 • Fast Delivery: Deliver working software early and often, reinforcing the benefits of agile development methodology.